 The Panhellenic Council of Texas Technological College has adopted the policy of NOT participating in any form of pre-college rush.
-This prohibits a sorority member at Tech from participating in a rush party of her sorority in any city, town or community during the summer months.
+This prohibits a sorority member at Tech from participating in a rush party of her sorority.

 All prospective rushees are reminded that they are NOT to participate in or attend any function given by any one fraternity in the form of an organized party.